mIRC-Scripters/mirckb/docs/source/commands/closemsg.rst

 /closemsg
 =========

-The **/closemsg** command can be used to close all query windows.
+The /closemsg command can be used to close all query windows.
 A name can be specified to close only that query window.

-**This** commands been superseded by the :doc:`/close </commands/close>` .'''
+This command has been superseded by the :doc:`/close </commands/close>`.

 Synopsis
 --------